hmsami4547/assignment-5/README.md

 querySelector it call only the first element querySelectorAll it call all the element

-2) At first by using .createElement("p/h1/div....") this we can create an element after that just use appendChild it where I want to insert it.
+2)At first by using .createElement("p/h1/div....") this we can create an element after that just use appendChild it where I want to insert it.

 3)Event Bubbling means where an event started and it propage upward to it's parent div/element/tag and at last it goes in document. suppose if I use alert section for a button then after clicking the button the alert message propagate and at last goes document which we